Top 5 Sony ZV-E10 Alternatives In 2023

 Viewfinder and LCD monitor

 The a6400 comes with an electronic viewfinder (EVF) and a 3-inch tilting touchscreen LCD.
 The EVF is bright and clear, with 2.36 million dots, making it easier to compose images even in bright sunlight.
-The ZV-E10 only features a 3-inch articulating touchscreen LCD, which is useful for vlogging.
+On the other hand, the ZV-E10’s 3-inch articulating touchscreen felt right at home when I vlogged.

 Battery life